TwistingTwists/obsidian-tools/EvaluationAI.md

 #### Hypothesis

-If the AI models can reason, even with the data as contaminated as GSM8k => create PYQ data + high quality other data
+If the AI models can reason, even with the data as contaminated as GSM8k => create PYQ data + high quality other data -> curator is one library - see how bespoke labs made their own model - 7B for claim-check

 Other data creation: Sources
 - websites that have put humans for creating quizzes